Enemies

 Encounters are better than quests when:

-• you want repeatable money without waiting for another player
+• You want repeatable money without waiting for another player

-• you are already roaming outside safe zones
+• You are already roaming outside safe zones

-• you want chest drops like Dogbane Herb or other side rewards
+• You want chest drops like Dogbane Herb or other side rewards

 Quests are cleaner and more predictable.
 Encounters are messier, but they scale better with active roaming.